kosmatov/sidekiq-benchmark/README.md

 ## Testing sidekiq workers

-If you used [Sidekiq::Testing](https://github.com/mperham/sidekiq/wiki/Testing) you must load `sidekiq-benchmark/testing` to stop saving benchmark data to redis.
+When you use [Sidekiq::Testing](https://github.com/mperham/sidekiq/wiki/Testing) you must load `sidekiq-benchmark/testing` to stop saving benchmark data to redis.
 Just add next code in your test or spec helper: